isomerpages/moe-bendemeersec/_secondary-1-posting/School Books and Uniform.md

 variant: markdown
 description: ""
 ---
-#### **Sales of School Books and Uniforms**
+#### **Sale of School Books and Uniforms**

-Please refer to the following links for more information about the sales of school books and uniforms and the booklist:
+Please refer to the following links for more information about the sale of school books and uniforms and the booklist:

 * [Bookshop and Uniform Supplier](/resources/booksuniform/)